 Blade doesn’t slide smoothly.
 No instructions for assembly, which can be a little confusing the first time.

 A durable box cutter and utility knife.
 Large handle makes knife easier to hold and use.
-Smooth open and close action, and lock-back helps secure blade.
+Opens and retracts smoothly, and lock-back helps secure blade.
 Changing out blades is easy thanks to a single release button.
 Holster and extra blades are nice extras.

 Blade loses its edge quickly.
 Handle and blades loosen up over time and wiggle during use.
 Some find the handle too big to use comfortably.

 Very lightweight construction.
-Blade opens and retracts with little effort.
+Blade easily opens and retracts.
 Relatively well-built handle for a disposable utility knife.

 Blades are somewhat difficult to snap away.
 Handles feel a bit flimsy.
 Also, blades aren’t sharp enough for heavier materials.